wgergely/GWBrowser/README.md

 Files are stored inside "task folders".
 These are the _scene_, _render_, _export_ folders placed in the root of an asset.
 When browsing, Bookmarks reads all files inside a selected task folder, including files in subdirectories.
-You can use the search filters and flags to find and save footage or scenes files you need to be working with.
+You can use the search flag and filters to locate items you need.

 ``` python
   # Parsing the whole task folder does come with a performance tradeoff as all